AuroraAmissa/ProjectUnison/site/content/basic_rules.md

 * **Ability Score**: Each creature has six ability scores: Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.
 These scores represent a creature's most basic attributes.
 The higher the score, the more raw potential and talent your character possesses.

 * **Action**: An action is a discrete measurement of time during a round of combat.
-Using abilities, casting spells, and making attacks all require actions to perform.
+Using abilities, casting magic, and making attacks all require actions to perform.
 There are a number of different kinds of actions, such as a standard action, move action, swift action, free action, and full-round action (see Combat).

 * **Alignment**: Alignment represents a creature's basic moral and ethical attitude.
 Alignment has two components: one describing whether a creature is lawful, neutral, or chaotic, followed by another that describes whether a character is good, neutral, or evil.
 Alignments are usually abbreviated using the first letter of each alignment component, such as LN for lawful neutral or CE for chaotic evil.
 Creatures that are neutral in both components are denoted by a single "N."